Norbert515/flutter_villains/README.md

 That's it.
 No `TickerProvider`s, no `AnimationController`s, no boilerplate, no worries.
 Remember the StaggeredAnimation tutorial?
 This is using [SequenceAnimation](https://github.com/Norbert515/flutter_sequence_animation) internally and there is therefore no need to specify durations as portions of a time-frame.
 It just works.

-With this basic setup the `Divider` fades in and moves up when a page transition occures (don't forget the `VillainTransitionObserver` more on that under *Code*)
+With this basic setup the `Divider` fades in and moves up when a page transition occures (don't forget the `VillainTransitionObserver` more on that under *Code*).

 ### Flexible
 The animation you'd like to use is not premade?
 Make it yourself with a few lines of code!